lpenenburgh/portfolio/README.md

     * Creating working links to social media that open in a new tab using "target_blank"
     * Checked each pages' HTML using a validation service from https://validator.w3.org/

-* How I made my portfolio consistant:
+* How I made my portfolio consistent:
     * Using the same background image for all 3 pages
     * Using the same fonts and colors
     * Using semantic html so each page's code is similarily structured and easy to follow